App Development: User Guide

 Border Color The color of the border in HTML (#RRGGBB) notation.

-Border Radius You can pick rounded borders for the the area being styled.
+Border Radius You can pick rounded borders for the area being styled.
 The format and restrictions are same as for Padding above.
 This setting is only effective if a uniform border (same width for all edges) has been selected.
 For other formats of border selections, this setting has no effect.

 Attributes of the "APPVIEW-STYLE" Tag.